Simple Motion [2/10]

 [Run the program]

-- To track how far you have progressed, click on the “Overview” button at the top left menu.
+- You can track your progress by clicking the “Overview” button at the top left menu.

 [Run the program]